 Burtrum is a tiny city located in the state of Minnesota.
 With a population of 124 people and just one neighborhood, Burtrum is the 519th largest community in Minnesota.
 Burtrum has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Burtrum isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Burtrum are a mix of both white- and blue-collar jobs.
+Burtrum is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Burtrum is a city of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Burtrum who work in sales jobs (30.95%), office and administrative support (23.81%), and management occupations (9.52%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.05% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Burtrum’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Burtrum’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small city, Burtrum does not have a public transit system used by locals to get to and from work.
+Burtrum is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Burtrum in 2022 was $28,607, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
 This equates to an annual income of $114,428 for a family of four.
 However, Burtrum contains both very wealthy and poor people as well.